-Most FMS providers use dedicated telematics devices to track location by GPS and monitor the condition of each vehicle — checking RPM, fuel consumption, and engine fault codes.
+Most FMS providers also contain vehicle tracking system technology that use dedicated telematics devices to track location by GPS and monitor the condition of each vehicle — checking RPM, fuel consumption, and engine fault codes.

 With smartphones and mobile apps for fleet management, it’s possible to implement GPS-tracking of all your drivers and vehicles at scale without extra hardware.

 OptimoRoute tracks driver location via our mobile app, so you can view the real-time position of individual vehicles or your entire fleet.

 Keeping your drivers employed for the long term is more important than ever.
 There was a truck driver deficit of over 60,800 in 2018, and it’s expected to double over the next ten years.